Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Settings and Results

 \subsubsection{Incoherence}

-Finally, as now standard \citep{Candes:2009:math,Candes:2009:JournalACM,xu:2010:nips}, we require the \emph{incoherence condition} to hold, to avoid the issue of un-identifiability.
+Finally, as now standard (Cand{\`e}s and Recht, 2009; Cand{\`e}s et al., 2009; Xu et al., 2010), we require the \emph{incoherence condition} to hold, to avoid the issue of un-identifiability.
 As an extreme example, consider the case where the data matrix $X_0$ is non-zero in only one column.
 Such a matrix is both low-rank and column-sparse, thus the problem is unidentifiable.
 To make the problem meaningful, the low-rank matrix $X_0$ cannot itself be column-sparse.
 This is ensured via the following incoherence condition. \begin{defn} The matrix $X_0\in\mathbb{R}^{d\times{}n}$ with SVD $X_0=U_0\Sigma{}_0V_0^T$, $\rank{X_0}=r_0$ and $(1-\gamma)n$ of whose columns are non-zero, is said to be column-incoherent with parameter $\mu$ if

 where $\{\mathbf{e}_i\}$ are the standard basis vectors. \end{defn} Thus if $V_0$ has a column aligned with a coordinate axis, then $\mu = (1-\gamma)n/r_0$.
 Similarly, if $V_0$ is perfectly incoherent (e.g., if $r_0=1$ and every non-zero entry of $V_0$ has magnitude $1/\sqrt{(1-\gamma)n}$ ), then $\mu=1$.